Maroons: Colonial era

 Maroon communities faced great odds in surviving the attacks by hostile colonists, obtaining food for subsistence living, as well as reproducing and increasing their numbers.
 As the planters took over more land for crops, the Maroons began to lose ground on the small islands.
 Only on some of the larger islands were organised Maroon communities able to thrive by growing crops and hunting.
 Here, they grew in number as more slaves escaped from plantations and joined their bands.
 Seeking to separate themselves from colonisers, the Maroons gained in power amid increasing hostilities.
 They raided and pillaged plantations and harassed planters until the planters began to fear a massive revolt of the black slaves.

-By 1700, many early Maroon communities had disappeared or were displaced from the smaller islands.
+By the 18th century many early Maroon communities had disappeared or were displaced from the smaller islands.
 Survival was always difficult, as the Maroons had to fight off attackers as well as grow food.

 Relationship to colonial authorities

 Marronage (lit. 'running away') was a constant threat to New World slavocracies.
 Punishments for recaptured Maroons were severe, like removing the Achilles tendon, amputating a leg, castration, and being roasted to death.
 Maroon communities had to be inaccessible and located in inhospitable environments to be sustainable.
 For example, Maroon communities were established in remote swamps in the southern United States; in deep canyons with sinkholes but little water or fertile soil in Jamaica; and in the deep jungles of the Guianas.
 Maroon communities turned the severity of their environments to their advantage to hide and defend their communities.
 Disguised pathways, false trails, booby traps, underwater paths, quagmires and quicksand, and natural features were all used to conceal Maroon villages.